10 October 2019

 Firstly, let’s get the technicalities out of the way.
 If you’re new to this business, you’re probably wondering what does CTO stand for and what roles and responsibilities does CTO job title require you to perform.

 Whatever the internet may have told you, there is no definite CTO responsibilities list.
-Responsibilities of CTO differs from company to company – the job description will probably include overseeing software development teams with technical knowledge, team management, project management, strategic planning, choosing software outsourcing etc. Generally speaking, Chief Technology Officer not only offers technical leadership to developers but also makes sure the technology supports, helps and stays consistent with the company’s business strategy.
+Responsibilities of CTO differs from company to company – the Chief Technology Officer job description will probably include overseeing software development teams with technical knowledge, team management, project management, strategic planning, choosing software outsourcing etc. Generally speaking, Chief Technology Officer, sometimes Chief Technical Officer, not only offers technical leadership to developers but also makes sure the technology supports, helps and stays consistent with the company’s business strategy.

 In order to find balance, CTO doesn’t have to go through a deadly workout with master Pai Mei like Beatrix Kiddo in “Kill Bill: Vol.2”.
 CTO’s role focuses on finding a middle ground in day-to-day duties.
 Below, I present three examples that may look absurd and seem to clash but are going to influence your workflow as the Chief Technology Officer.